 Sensitivity Analysis To find the source of heterogeneity, we performed sensitivity analysis.
-Studies by DeLeon et al^[18] and Tepedino et al^[17] were omitted to achieve lower heterogeneity in the comparison of the bacterial eradication rates of Grampositive bacteria at day 4 and AEs, respectively (Figures 11 and 12).
-Sensitivity analysis was unable to compare cure rates because of the small sample size.
+Studies by Jesse DeLeon et al. was omitted to achieve lower heterogeneity in the comparison of the bacterial eradication rates of Gram-positive bacteria at day 4 (Figure 11).